 As we have seen Dante do previously in Paradiso, a distinction is introduced in order to allow two different positions to be reconciled.
 The distinction that Thomas will eventually introduce is that of “regal prudenza” (regal prudence [Par.
 13.104]), or kingly wisdom: the wisdom that befits a king.
 In other words, it turns out that Thomas was not speaking of absolute wisdom when he referred in Paradiso 10 to Solomon as the wisest of men, but to a specific kind of wisdom, that which is appropriate to kings.

 Having made this distinction (“Con questa distinzion prendi ’l mio detto” in Par.
 13.109), Thomas draws out the social implications of his practice, critiquing those fools who do not distinguish and rush to make hasty judgments.
-With this critique of non-philosophers who don’t engage in truly rigorous thought, the canto draws to its end.
+This critique includes the ancient philosophers Parmenides, Melissus, and Bryson (Par.
+13.125) and the heretics Sabellius and Arius (127).
+With a further critique of non-philosophers who rush to judgment without having engaged in rigorous thought, the canto draws to its end.

 Technically, Thomas brings in the issue of creation in order to let Dante know that he is in fact correct in his assumption that of all created beings Christ and Adam are the most perfect.
-The technical pretext allows Dante to turn to the magnificent spectacle of the one becoming many while somehow still remaining eternally one:
+The technical pretext allows Dante to turn to the magnificent spectacle of the one becoming many while somehow still remaining eternally one, a process caught by the poet in the rhyme words:

 Ciò che non more e ciò che può morire non è se non splendor di quella idea che partorisce, amando, il nostro Sire; ché quella viva luce che sì mea dal suo lucente, che non si disuna da lui né da l’amor ch’a lor s’intrea, per sua bontate il suo raggiare aduna, quasi specchiato, in nove sussistenze, etternalmente rimanendosi una.
 (Par.
 13.52-60)